Independent Tenants need a voice in South Africa.

 What should be done?
 Collectively, Small and Independent Retailers constitute a hefty and meaningful group in Retail.
 What these players need is courage.
 Courage to understand firstly, that they are not alone.
 Courage to collectively take on the monoliths which have been created that they are forced to lease from.
 These monoliths often have been created ironically enough from money paid by Small Business and their customers to Banks, Insurance Companies and Pension Funds.

 By building an Association as strong as the South African Property Owners Association, with potentially many more actual members than SAPOA has, Small and Independent Retailers have a chance of breaking these monopolies which have been created.
 Legislation needs to be changed and the imbalance against Small Independent Retailers needs to be adjusted.
-We need laws protecting tenants who cannot build successful businesses, from being mercilessly pursued by greedy landlords and worse by Managing Agents until they are declared bankrupt and their children’s futures formulaically stripped from them to feed the ever-growing bellies of these landlords and their servants.
+We need laws protecting tenants who cannot build successful businesses, from being mercilessly pursued by greedy landlords and worse by Managing Agents until they are declared bankrupt and their children’s futures formulaically stripped from them to feed the ever growing bellies of these landlords and their servants.

 This can only be done if Politicians are honest or forced by their constituencies to become and to remain honest.
 An Association designed to counter-balance the power of SAPOA is called for to ensure that there is continual vigilance and to apply the critical checks and balances to protect the interests of the weak and vulnerable.
-We cannot expect the Government to do this.
-Government depends on large corporations for financial support.
+We cannot expect Government to do this.
+Government depends on large corporation for financial support.
 The South African Government does not champion the interests of small business.
-Despite paying SME’s lip-service, serving the people is not profitable for the Government nor the individual politicians who constitute Government.
+Despite paying sme’s lip-service, serving the people is not profitable for Government nor the individual politicians who constitute Government.